rsumner31/PSyclone/doc/dynamo0p3.rst

      permitted as arguments.

-There are then additional rules specific to each of the three kernel types.
+There are then additional rules specific to each of the three CMA kernel types.
 These are described below.

 Assembly
 ########